jsf - remove application name from URL -

 i using prettyfaces, if use following in pretty-config.xml, can change name http://mysitename.com/wompower6/home

-<url-mapping id="home"> <pattern value="/home" /> <view-id value="/faces/home.xhtml" /> </url-mapping>
+<url-mapping id="home"> <pattern value="/home" /> <view-id value="/faces/home.xhtml" /> </url-mapping> my questions

 how can remove application name wompower6 , url becomes mysitename.com/home ?